duckdb/duckdb-web/docs/api/go.md

 The DuckDB Go driver, `go-duckdb`, allows using DuckDB via the `database/sql` interface.
 For examples on how to use this interface, see the [official documentation](https://pkg.go.dev/database/sql) and [tutorial](https://go.dev/doc/tutorial/database-access).

-> The Go client is a third-party library, development repository is at https://github.com/marcboeker/go-duckdb
+> The Go client is a third-party library and its repository is hosted <https://github.com/marcboeker/go-duckdb>.

 ## Installation